Coastal Britain

 Coast Magazine's Best Seaside Holiday Destination runner-up

 Brighton has an aquarium, the Brighton Pier with an amusement park, the Royal Pavilion and the Lanes.
-There are lots of dining and lodging choices, a boardwalk and beaches, nightlife and culture.

-Be sure to visit the Brighton Fishing Museum to uncover the history and heritage of Brighton's fishing industry through a wealth of photographs, remarkable artefacts and restored traditional Sussex clinker fishing boats.
+Be sure to visit the Brighton Fishing Museum to uncover the history and heritage of Brighton's fishing industry through a wealth of photographs, remarkable artefacts and restored traditional Sussex clinker fishing boats

 The Lanes in Brighton